-Our testing has shown that if you want your floor clean, you'll do just as good a job with plain water as you will with a commercially-available floor cleaner.
+Our testing has shown that if you want your floor clean, you'll do just as good a job with plain water as you will with a commercial floor cleaner.

 In 2020, we awarded the entire product category of floor cleaners a Shonky award for being "flawed cleaners".

 When we tested 14 popular brands of floor cleaners in our labs, only three outperformed plain water.
 Water scored 41%; the three 'top' performers scored between 44% and 49% – what we consider 'poor' or 'borderline' at best.

 But the worst of this decidedly average bunch was Coles' Ultra Floor Cleaner Sweet Orchard, scoring a lowly 40%.
 Why would you put something in your mop bucket that's going to make the water even less effective for cleaning?

 The remaining 10 cleaners in the test scored the same as plain water, which isn't great but is marginally better than the Coles product that couldn't even manage that.

 "If you want your floors clean, just use a plain old bucket of hot water," says Ashley Iredale, CHOICE home cleaning expert.
 "Save your money."

 Strike's Multi Purpose Cleaner failed to outperform plain water.